nais/blog/content/posts/elm/elm.md

 ## Preamble

-At the NAIS feature team, our tasks usually entails writing abstractions for developers.
+In the NAIS feature team, our tasks usually involve writing abstractions for developers.
 These abstractions usually emerge in the form of API backends, Kubernetes operators or sidecars, command-line tools, and the like.
 And, rarely, we dawdle in web frontend development, which is largely an unknown